CHPGenetics/SCORED/README.md

 ## Running SCORED

+### Quick start

-The `SCORED` function can be applied directly to raw Scanpy objects, with no prior normalization or preprocessing required.
+The `SCORED` function can be applied directly to raw AnnData objects, with no prior normalization or preprocessing required.

 ```python
 import scanpy as sc